 Concerted efforts have been made in recent years to further squash out the road buzz that can translate to fatigue over long miles.

 There's the Canyon VCLS (it stands for Vertical Comfort Lateral Stiffness) seatpost, which uses a 'v' shaped split to create two thinner strips of material and thus disrupt the buzz from that nasty tarmac before it reaches the rider.

-The Specialized CG-R is another option – this features a ‘z’ shaped switchback which contains the brand’s ‘Zertz’ material; also embedded into forks and seatstays, this again is designed to cancel out shock and vibration.
+The Specialized CG-R features a 'z' shaped switchback containing the brand's 'Zertz' material; also embedded into forks and seatstays, this again is designed to cancel out shock and vibration.

 There's a wealth of options available, and in the cases above they can be purchased separately and fitted to your own machine, provided the diameter and shape are compatible.